boringSQL/queries/README.md

 The benefit of the variable definition is better visual control.
 Other aspect is the inter-operability with other PostgreSQL tools.
 Notably [regresql](https://github.com/dimitri/regresql).

 If you prefer the default dolar sign positional parameters, you can skip the argument preparation (`queryStore.Prepare`) and use the `query.Raw`.

-## Notes

-Version 0.3.0 and later broke the interface used by previous versions.

 ## Credits